Quick Answer

 Ready to learn if IV therapy is right for you?
 Book a consultation at Kentuckiana Pain Specialists or call (502) 995-4004.

-What Is IV Vitamin Therapy?
+What Is IV Vitamin Therapy and How Does It Work?

 IV vitamin therapy, also called IV nutrition therapy or intravenous micronutrient therapy, delivers vitamins, minerals, amino acids, and fluids directly into your bloodstream through a small catheter placed in a vein.
 Because the nutrients bypass your digestive system entirely, your body absorbs 100 percent of the dose instead of the much smaller fraction absorbed through oral supplements.